hibernate/hibernate-search/README.md

 #### Build options (profiles and properties)

 The documentation is based on [AsciiDoctor](http://asciidoctor.org/).
-Per default only the html output is enabled.
-To also generate the docbok output and build the documentation from there use:
+By default only the html output is enabled; to also generate the docbok output use:

     > mvn clean install -Pdocbook -s settings-example.xml